RyanHUNGry/Interpreting-Graph-Transformers-for-Long-Range-Interactions/README.md

-# Paying Attention
+# Interpreting Graph Transformers for Long-Range Interactions

 ## Introduction
-*Paying Attention* is an attention-based explainer framework for graph transformers, taking inspiration from attention-based explainers for traditional NLP transformers using global, multihead attention mechanisms.
+*Interpreting Graph Transformers for Long-Range Interactions* is an attention-based explainer framework for graph transformers, taking inspiration from attention-based explainers for traditional NLP transformers using global, multihead attention mechanisms.

 #
 we neeed to train GraphGPS on syn1